What Is Coco Coir? 7 Reasons We Love It Plus a Few Dislikes

 Excess moisture can only cause problems during germination.

 Coco coir blocks are brick hard and extremely dry.
-The only way to make these coir bricks useable is to soak the brick in water.
-This process isn't an exact science - though we will try to make it so in a future article - and the coir contains a lot of moisture.
+The only way to make these coir bricks usable is to soak the brick in water.
+This process isn’t an exact science – though we will try to make it so in a future article – and the coir contains a lot of moisture.

 But this can cause fungus gnats to appear, or you forget to mix it up, and it starts to mold toward the bottom of the storage container.